Skip to content

 • Click the Associations tab.

-• Click the Select object associations dropdown menu and select the associations for which you want to view labels. (e.g., Deals-to-Contacts).
+• Click the Select object associations dropdown menu and select the associations for which you want to view labels (e.g., Deals-to-Contacts).
 You can also use the Filter by dropdown menus to filter your labels based on cardinality (1-to-many or 1-1) or which user created the label.

-• Click Delete.
+• To delete a label, hover over the label, then click Delete.
 Select the checkbox to acknowledge that you can't restore a deleted label, then click Delete to confirm.
 If a label is used within records or other HubSpot tools, you'll first need to remove the labels from those assets before deleting.
 To view where a label is being used:

 • Hover over Delete, then click View which automations your association label is used in in the pop-up box.